Main Content

 • Generalized model such as a genss model.
 The Model Reducer app uses the current or nominal value of all control design blocks in model (see getValue).

 Set the tolerance for pole-zero cancellation by using the slider or entering a value in the text box.
 The value determines how close together a pole and zero must be for Model Reducer to eliminate them from the reduced model.
-Moving the slider to the left or entering a smaller value in the text box simplifies the model less, by cancelling fewer poles and zeros.
-Moving the slider to the right, or entering a larger value, simplifies the model more by cancelling poles and zeros that are further apart.
+Moving the slider to the left or entering a smaller value in the text box simplifies the model less, by canceling fewer poles and zeros.
+Moving the slider to the right, or entering a larger value, simplifies the model more by canceling poles and zeros that are further apart.

 For more information, see Pole-Zero Simplification.